dsomel21/annotate/README.md

 # annotate
-ReactJS tool for highlight text 📝 (to help create annotations 💭)
+ReactJS tool for highlighting text 📝 (to help create annotations 💭)